vickybsoni/Weather_Bot/README.md

-# Weather_Bot
+# Weather_Bot.
-Tells about the Current Weather.
+This is basically a weather Bot which tells us about the current weather condition.This Bot is created using Google Dialogflow and web app using flask.